iqbalaqaba/widyawisata_pro/README.md

 ## About this project

 This is an widya wisata vocational highschool website project.
 This project started at October 20,2016. <br>
 This website is designed by [Iqbal Aqaba] (http://github.com/iqbalaqaba) using [Bootstrap] (http://getbootstrap.com) engine and following rules from [ Google Material Design ] (https://material.google.com/).
-Live preview available : https://iqbalaqaba.github.io/widyawisata_pro/index2.html
+<br>Live preview available : https://iqbalaqaba.github.io/widyawisata_pro/index2.html

 ##Progress
 - [x] ~~Drafting~~